ianderrington/genai/docs/Understanding/agents/systems.md

 !!! tip "[Self-play GPT](https://arxiv.org/pdf/2305.10142.pdf)"
     This model leverages different game-roles and LLMs to provide feedback on how to optimize the model and facilitate autonomous enhancement during gameplay.

+### Commercial Examples

+#### OpenAI

+OpenAI released their ability to integrate or call different [AI assistants](https://platform.openai.com/docs/assistants/overvie) be called within a chat using the `@` symbol.
+Similar to tagging in chat-interfaces, with a human

+## Theoretical Classifications

+!!! note "Binary system (asymmetric calling)"
+    In this system, ChatGPT initiates communication with DallE using a prompt.
+DallE responds by delivering an image.
+This image is then used in the final response of ChatGPT or returned as-is.

+!!! note "Multi-body system (bidirectional calling)"
+    This system consists of multiple agents, and they engage in ongoing discussions about their daily activities.
+They also receive regular updates about their environment.
+An example of this type of system can be viewed in [this paper](https://arxiv.org/pdf/2304.03442.pdf).

 ## Papers
 ??? important "[Experiential Co-Learning of Software-Developing Agents](https://arxiv.org/pdf/2312.17025.pdf) "